Results of the War of 1812: Negotiations

 In August 1814, peace discussions finally began in the neutral city of Ghent.
 Both sides began negotiations with unrealistic demands.
-The United States wanted an end to all British maritime practices that it deemed to be objectionable and also demanded cessions of Canadian territory and guaranteed fishing rights off Newfoundland.
+The United States wanted an end to all British maritime practices that it deemed to be objectionable and guaranteed fishing rights off Newfoundland.
 The British announced, as an essential element of the peace treaty, their longstanding goal of creating a "neutral" Indian barrier state, which would cover most of the Old Northwest, be independent of the United States, and be under the tutelage of the British, who could use it to block American expansion and to build up British control of the fur trade.
 London dropped that demand when the Americans adamantly refused it and indicated that they would end negotiations.
 The British had been weakened by the collapse of Tecumseh's Confederacy after the Battle of the Thames in 1813 and no longer controlled adequate supply lines to support a barrier state.
 Britain also wanted to keep the northeastern parts of Maine that had been captured to provide a land corridor to Quebec from the Maritime Colonies.

 After months of negotiations, against the background of changing military victories and defeats, both parties finally realized that their nations wanted peace and that there was no real reason to continue the war.
 Both sides were tired of the war since port trade was almost paralyzed.
 Also, after Napoleon had fallen in 1814, France was no longer an enemy of Britain and so the Royal Navy no longer needed to stop American shipments to France or to have more seamen.
 The British were preoccupied in the rebuilding of Europe after the apparently-final defeat of Napoleon.
 The negotiators agreed to return to the status quo ante bellum, with no changes in boundaries.
 Both sides signed the Treaty of Ghent on December 24, 1814.
 The next and final step would be the treaty's formal ratification by both governments.

 When the treaty was signed, the British but not the Americans knew about the imminent Battle of New Orleans, which would be fought on January 8, 1815.
 The treaty finally went into effect after it had been formally ratified by both sides in February 1815.

 The treaty failed to secure official British acknowledgement of American maritime rights, but in the century of peace between the world's naval powers from 1815 to World War I, those rights were not seriously violated.
 The Royal Navy ended its practices that had angered Americans since they were no longer needed since the fall of Napoleon.
 American pride and honor were built by the Indian threat being ended and by the rejoicing surrounding American victory at New Orleans.
 In doing so, the United States had successfully created a sense that it had become fully independent from Britain.